 Fig. 77. on the day of Judgment.
 Their name is derived from the Egyptian word KBA, punishment, and IRI, to do, as Osiris from OSH, a decree, and IRI, to do.
 As we have before mentioned, Typhon, the hippopotamus, the accuser in the trial-scene, page 50, was one of them.
-For the purpose of torturing their victims, they are armed with swords, snakes, and lizards, as in Fig. 79, where they papyri we learn that their worship was common to all the natives of Lower Egypt.
+For the purpose of torturing their victims, they are armed papyri we learn that their worship was common to all the natives of Lower Egypt.

 This fear of future punishment sometimes made the priests set the hated Typhon, the hippopotamus, who was one of the Cabeiri, at the head of a funereal tablet, as a divinity who was to be appeased with gifts.
-Herodotus tells us that these Cabeiri were more particularly the gods of the Phenician settlements in the Delta, but from the lion that walks side-She stands ways. between two gods, each on the top of a small temple with a door.
+Herodotus tells us that these Cabeiri were more particularly the gods of the Phenician settlements in the Delta, but from the lion that walks sideways.
+She stands between two gods, each on the top of a small temple with a door.
 One is the Egyptian Chem, who with his right arm raised holds the whip.
 The other is a foreign god, with an Asiatic beard: he holds a spear in his right hand, and the character for life in his left hand.
 In place of the sacred Asp, the usual ornament of a god's forehead, he has a dog's or stag's head with two long ears, like that on the top of an Anubis-staff.
 The name of